clarkevansteenderen/KG_watchlist_parallel/README.md

 * Input an Excel file containing a list of the genus and species names of invasive organisms of interest (e.g. from the Global Register of Introduced and Invasive Species [GRIIS](https://griis.org/) database)
 * Input the name of a country that is under potential threat from these species (focal country)
 * Remove all (1) all taxa already recorded in the focal country, and (2) endemic species (if available) from the list
-* The list of species will be divided into 48 smaller subsets to enable parallel processing
+* The list of species will be divided into 48 smaller subsets to enable parallel processing.
+Each GBIF user is only allowed three simultaneous downloads.
+To get around this, there are 16 available email addresses, as listed in the **``email_addresses.csv``** file.
+Using all at once means that 48 downloads can run concurrently (16 x 3).
+This is why the original invasive species list is divided into 48 subsets, where groups of three can be allocated to a single GBIF user account.
+Each of the 48 RUN folders will contain an INPUT.csv file, specifying which GBIF user account to draw from and the relevant login details.
 * Input a list of the Köppen-Geiger zones present in the focal country
 * Download all occurence records from GBIF for the taxa in the input list
 * Extract the KG climate zone for each occurence record (GPS location)